One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Differential graded manifolds and derived geometry

-Important examples of dg manifolds also arise from Lie and $\L8$ algebras.
-For instance, given a finite-dimensional Lie algebra $\fg$, we call the dg manifold $(\pt, C^*(\fg))$, whose structure sheaf is the Chevalley-Eilenberg complex, the {\em classifying space} $B\fg$ of $\fg$.
+This result suggests that there might be a dg manifold that acts as a classifying space for bundles with flat connection.
+For instance, given a finite-dimensional Lie algebra $\fg$, consider the dg manifold $B\fg := (\pt, C^*(\fg))$, whose structure sheaf is the Chevalley-Eilenberg cochain complex.

-\begin{prop} The set of flat connections on the trivial $G$-bundle over a smooth manifold $X$ is in one-to-one correspondence with maps from $X_\Omega$ to $B\fg$. \end{prop}
+\begin{prop} The space of flat connections on the trivial $G$-bundle over a smooth manifold $X$ is equivalent to the space of maps from $X_{dR}$ to $B\fg$. \end{prop}

+We construct a {\em space} of maps, rather than merely a set, by enriching over simplicial sets in the standard way.
+We define $\Maps(\cX,\cY)$ to be the simplicial set whose $n$-simplices are pairs of a smooth map $f:X \to Y$ and a map of commutative dg algebras $f^\sharp: f^* \sO_\cY \to \sO_\cX \ot \Omega^*(\triangle^n)$.
+Throughout this paper, however, we will never explicitly use this notion of mapping space, instead working directly with algebras.

-It is natural to consider families of $\L8$ algebras over a dg manifold.
-For instance, we encode a smooth manifold $X$ as a dg manifold $B\fg_X = (X, C^*(\fg_X))$, where $\fg$ is a sheaf of $\L8$ algebras over the sheaf of commutative dgas $\Omega^*_X$.
+It is natural to consider as well {\em families} of $\L8$ algebras over a dg manifold.
+This description is just an alternative way to discuss a dg manifold.
+For instance, in this paper, we encode a smooth manifold $X$ as a dg manifold $B\fg_X = (X, C^*(\fg_X))$, where $\fg_X$ is a sheaf of curved $\L8$ algebras over the sheaf of commutative dg algebras $\Omega^*_X$.
+Hence the dg manifold $B\fg_X$ lives over $X_{dR}$.
+This is a central construction in the text.

+Our final example is the {\em derived loop space} we use throughout the paper.
+Let $B\fg$ denote a sheaf of curved $\L8$ algebras over $X_{dR}$ (possibly the example above, the holomorphic version in \cite{Cos3}, or something else).
+Then the derived loop space $\cL B\fg$ is the dg manifold $(X, C^* (\Omega^*(S^1) \ot \fg ))$.
+There are other dg manifolds that might deserve the name ``derived loop space," but this version is the most relevant for our purpses.
+When $B\fg$ just lives over a point, this definition essentially coincides with the definition in derived algebraic geometry.
+More generally, our version plays nicely with the AKSZ construction.